OOLOI.ORG

 Ooloi separates its core from specialised functionality.

-A plugin architecture allows domain-specific, experimental, or niche features to be developed independently, without delaying or destabilising the core system.
-This includes alternative notation systems, research tools, playback engines, and import/export formats.
+A plugin architecture allows domain-specific, experimental, or niche features to be developed independently against published interfaces, without delaying or destabilising the core system.
+This includes alternative notation systems, research tools, playback engines, and import/export formats, none of which require modification of the core.

 Lessons Incorporated from Igor Engraver

-Igor Engraver failed for non-technical reasons, including externally imposed feature expansion that compromised architectural focus.
+Igor Engraver failed for non-technical reasons, including externally imposed feature expansion that eroded architectural focus.

 Ooloi addresses this structurally.
 The core is deliberately narrow.
 Extension happens at the periphery.
-The system does not require feature accumulation in order to remain viable.
+The system does not require feature accumulation in order to remain viable or relevant.

 Technical Constraints

-Certain technical choices are treated as non-negotiable because they enable required capabilities:
+Certain technical choices are treated as architecturally fixed because they enable required capabilities:

 • Multi-threaded computation — large scores must remain responsive